Skip to main content

 "But we have to do something," Shakti spoke as soon as Bairam Khan left.
 "I know.
 But what?"

-"Let's consult Rukaiya."
-Jalal said.
-"She seems more mature than us in this matter."
+"Let's consult Rukaiya," Jalal said.
+"She seems more mature than we are in this matter."

 "Rukaiya and I think…" he cleared his throat.
 "Oh, now you have teamed up?"
-He fell short at his brother's words.
+He fell short of his brother's words.
 "What do you think?"

 "We think you should have a ring ceremony."